OliverRock/Encrypted-chat-app/README.md

 # Encrypted-chat-app
-This a group chat which implements RSA and AES encryption
+This a group chat which implements RSA and AES encryption.

 The server is started in Server class and should be given the arguments of the hosts address and a port e.g. localhost 50002